vinomax/MediaWiki/README.md

 2. Terraform workspace will be implemented to ease environment access.
 3. Scripts and configurations will be moved to seperate repo.
 4. Currently scripts are copied to host for execution, ansible host will be registered and secrets will be encrypted through ansible vault.
+5. Application will be deployed to containers with helm chart.
+6. Will create CICD pipeline setup to deploy application.
+7. Will seperate MariaDB and mediawiki to support availabilty.